 Stockholder of Record - If your shares are registered directly in your name with our transfer agent, you are considered, with respect to those shares, the stockholder of record, and these proxy materials are being made directly available to you by us.
-You may vote the shares registered directly in your name by completing and mailing the proxy card or by written ballot at the Meeting.
+Class B Stockholders may vote the shares registered directly in your name by completing and mailing the proxy card or by written ballot at the Meeting.

 Beneficial Owner - If your shares are held in a stock brokerage account or by a bank, you are considered the beneficial owner of shares held in street name, and these proxy materials are being forwarded to you by your bank or broker, which is considered the stockholder of record of those shares.
-As the beneficial owner, you have the right to direct your bank or broker how to vote and are also invited to attend the Meeting.
+As the beneficial owner (if you are a Class B Stockholder), you have the right to direct your bank or broker how to vote and are also invited to attend the Meeting.
 However, since you are not the stockholder of record, you may not vote those shares in person at the Meeting unless you bring with you a legal proxy from the stockholder of record.
-Your bank or broker has enclosed a voting instruction card providing directions for how to vote your shares.
+If you are a Class B Stockholder, your bank or broker has enclosed a voting instruction card providing directions for how to vote your shares.